tmikoss/translateable_attributes/README.md

     completed: 'Done'
 ```

-Extend a class with `TranslateableAttributes::Methods` and call `translate_attributes` method on it, passing a hash of `attribute_name: 'translation.namespace'` to it:
+Extend a class with `TranslateableAttributes::Methods` and call `translate_attributes` method on it:

 ```ruby
 class TranslatedClass